Handy "How Tos"

 ESP insights are also visible in many other parts of the app including:

-- Individual emails view - look in the bottom left to see the ESP
+• Individual emails view - look in the top left to see the email provider's name

-- Timelines - ever email detail will include the ESP
+• Timelines - every email detail will include the provider as well

-- Collections - clicking on an email will show full details including ESP
+• Collections - clicking on an email will show full details including just like it does in the inbox

-- Trend reports - there's a special report showing ESP usage by your competitors
+• Trend reports - there's a special report showing a breakdown of ESP usage for your competitors

-You can see these ESP activity notifications in your Alerts feed and you can filter only these alerts out using the dropdown at the top.
+You can see these ESP alert notifications in your Alerts feed and you can filter only these alerts out using the dropdown at the top.

 So, there you have it.
-Three ways to find the ESP of the marketing emails you receive or your competitors and peers are sending:
+Three ways to find the ESP used to send the marketing emails you receive or your competitors and peers are sending:

-- Manually dig into the code for clues about which platform was used
+• Manually dig into the code for clues about which platform was used including domain names and links

-- Forward emails to ESP Finder and get an answer in about 10 seconds
+• Forward emails to ESP Finder and get an answer in about 10 seconds that includes the provider's name and logo

-- Use SendView and the ESP is automatically identified and shown through the app
+• Use SendView and the ESP is automatically identified and shown through the app including trend reports and individual emails

-Like I said, it's not the easiest thing to find manually and ESP Finder does a good job of simplifying the process for emails you've already subscribed to with your personal address, but SendView is a great way to keep tabs on all the ESP-related activity among your competitive set.
+As I've mentioned a few times, it's not the easiest thing to find manually and ESP Finder does a good job of simplifying the process for emails you've already subscribed to with your personal address, but SendView is the easiest, fastest, and simplest way to keep tabs on all the ESP-related activity among your competitors and industry.
 Our ability to identify which ESP sent an email and alert you when your competitors use new ESPs or change email marketing platforms is tough to beat.

 No matter which solution you use, best of luck and enjoy your new found insight into the ESPs used to send the marketing emails you're subscribed to!
 And if you want to try SendView to see how our ESP identification tech works?
 Just start a free trial.